Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Experimental Methodology

 \subsection{Experiment A setup}

-For the first experiment, a pseudorandom number generator (PRNG) was used as workload, generating sequences of $N$ numbers in variable frequency/voltage settings.
-A flowchart of the test can be seen in Figure~\ref{fig:flowchart}.
+The first experiment aims to discover the operating limits of the chip.
+As no hardware EDAC features are present on-chip, we used a pseudorandom number generator (PRNG) producing known sequences of $N$ numbers in variable frequency/voltage settings, which could be later verified for correctness.
+A flowchart of the test can be seen in Fig.~\ref{fig:flowchart}.

 We proposed this workload due to its susceptibility to data corruption, deviating the output sequence in the event of any error in the calculations.
 To counter the lack of hardware error-detection capabilities, periodic checking of the results was necessary, comparing the last value of the generated sequence with known-good values.
 Any mismatch in these values results from calculation or memory errors during the execution.